rush-rs/rush/specification.md

 fn exit(code: i32) -> !
 ```

-The `exit` function calls the operating system to quit program execution with
+The `exit` function calls the operating system, demanding to quit the program
-the specified exit-code.
+with the specified exit-code.

 ## Types